 Personally, Danger Days is my favorite My Chemical Romance album.
 And yes, I know that’s an unpopular opinion, but I’ve been a fan for these 20 years, which also means I’ve been listening to them since I was 9 years old, I don’t know what that says about me… but I digress… to say that I love each of their albums as if they were my sentient children.
 However, there’s something incredibly relatable about the vibe of Danger Days that speaks to me.
 It’s an album that fortified me in the belief to be daring in every aspect of my life, despite what others might think. (“Who cares if we lose the war?
 Let the walls come down.
 Let the engines roar”).
 It’s an album that helped me comprehend that your traumas do not define you. (“Leave a dream where the fallout lies.
 Watch it grow where the tearstain dries”).
 It’s an album that taught me to keep running despite all of life’s cruel obstacles. (“Girl, you’ve got to be what tomorrow needs”).
 I curse the band’s name to the sky in eternal gratitude each time it plays on my stereo.
 This album is a timeless gift beyond measure.

-Stay tuned for an upcoming track-by-track review of Danger Days, where I dive into my favorite themes found within each song and the overall cohesion of the album.
+For more thoughts, check out my track-by-track review of Danger Days, where I dive into my favorite themes found within each song and the overall cohesion of the album.
 Until then, keep runnin’.